 Since being Unearthed by Triple J back in 2002 when she was still at high school Missy has blazed a trail for female singer/songwriters.
 She has received 26 ARIA Award nominations and earned five #1’s in her homeland while also enjoying a gold certification in the USA.

-2024 will mark the twentieth anniversary of Missy’s trailblazing debut The Sound Of White (ARIA Album Of The Year featuring the hits ‘Scar’, ’Ten Days’ and ’The Special Two’).
-Her 2007 follow up, On A Clear Night (featuring North American hit ‘Where I Stood’ plus Australian #1 single ‘Steer’) was the highest selling release in Australia for that year.
+The Sound Of White was 2005’s ARIA Album Of The Year featuring the hits ‘Scar’, ’Ten Days’ and ’The Special Two’.
+Missy’s 2007 follow up, On A Clear Night (featuring North American hit ‘Where I Stood’ plus Australian #1 single ‘Steer’) was the highest selling release in Australia for that year.
 After seven years of nonstop touring and recording, Missy quietly took a break from music for several years to pursue a course in Indigenous Studies, as well as making her acting debut in Australian film Bran Nue Dae before returning to music in 2012 with another chart topper – The Ol’ Razzle Dazzle (featuring ‘Everyone’s Waiting’ and ‘Hello Hello’).

 By now her songwriting had largely shifted to a less introspective mode; exploring the world around her as she became active in various environmental and social justice causes.
 Two years later Missy released a unique book/covers album called OZ to rave reviews.
 She went on to strike chords with standalone singles like ‘Oh Canada’ (2016), inspired by the tragic images of infant Syrian refugee Alan Kurdi and ‘Torchlight’ (2017), a powerful, emotive ballad written for Australian film Don’t Tell.
 ‘Torchlight’ won Best Original Song Composed for the Screen at the 2017 APRA Screen Music Awards.